aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/threedformat/_index.md

 ```

-the contour color on a shape.
+Gets the contour color on a shape.

 **Returns:**
 [CellsColor](../../com.aspose.cells/cellscolor)